peterso/euROBIN_WP1_collection/jsi_abr/abr_solution.md

 ## Solution overview

+A BabyAGI-inspired approach processes initial textual instructions into a robot-executable task list along with a predefined list of valid parameters.

+For vision processing, we will use one of state-of-the-art open-set segmentation models.

-This sollution is partially based on ideas discussed in *M. Simonič, A. Ude and B. Nemec (2024).
+The execution of robotic tasks is partially based on ideas discussed in *M. Simonič, A. Ude and B. Nemec (2024).
 "Hierarchical learning of robotic contact policies", Robotics and Computer-Integrated Manufacturing, vol. 86, art.
 102657,
 doi: https://doi.org/10.1016/j.rcim.2023.102657.*

 ### Supported skills